 This museum is filled with things that might appeal to the younger set, from videos and soundscapes to models and animal dioramas.

-There are even separate rooms for kids to engage in their own mini-journeys of discovery, and the giant gallery that focuses on Qatar’s natural environment is particularly kid-friendly.
+There are even separate rooms for kids to engage in their own mini-journeys of discover.
+The giant gallery focused on Qatar’s natural environment is particularly kid-friendly.

 Best Architecture